Donald McCallum (engineer): Second World War

 He worked for the Navy on homing beacons on the Implacable-class aircraft carriers HMS Indefatigable (R10) and HMS Implacable (R86).
 From 1942-46 he worked for the Admiralty Signal Establishment, later known as the Admiralty Research Establishment.

 From June 1944 he worked on the short range VHF radio system for Talk Between Ships (TBS).
 On the day before D-Day, he had worked on HMS Bulolo, which had directed the landings off Gold Beach.

 Career

 Ferranti

 He worked for forty years at Ferranti Scotland in Edinburgh, half of those years as general manager from 1968; the company had 8,000 employees.
 He joined Ferranti in 1947.
 The company had established itself in Edinburgh during World War II to make gyroscopic gunsights (gyro gunsights).

-Projects he oversaw included the Ferranti Laser Target Marker (LTM or FLTM) and the Seaspray radar, and airborne interception radars.
+Projects he oversaw included the Ferranti Laser Target Marker (LTM or FLTM) and the Seaspray radar, and aircraft interception radars.

 He was made an FIEE in 1969 and an FEng in 1982.
 In 1985 he won the British Gold Medal of the Royal Aeronautical Society.
 He became a Fellow of the Royal Aeronautical Society in 1986.

 He retired as general manager in 1985, then as Chairman in 1987; six years later Ferranti went bankrupt.
 Some people believe that had he still been at the company, that bankruptcy may not have happened.